What if I were to tell you that making your bed can change your life? I know it sounds crazy, but it’s true. Hear me out.

 The 30-Day Challenge

-If you’re constantly feeling overwhelmed by your home or have been struggling to find motivation to clean it, I encourage you to commit to making your bed every morning for 30 days straight.
-You’re going to be surprised at what a difference it makes.
+If you’re constantly feeling overwhelmed by your home or have been struggling to find motivation to clean it, commit to making your bed every morning for 30 days straight.
+You’ll be surprised at what a difference it makes.
 Try it, and discover how making your bed can change your life!